noamshamir/Nim/README.md

 - Each turn, the player may remove as many matches from a single row as they wish
 - The game is lost by the player who takes the last match.
 Effectively, this means that one wins by leaving one match remaining after their turn.

-## The Winning Algorithm
+## The Winning Strategy
 _Spoiler alert: this section will reveal the winning strategy_
-<span class="spoiler">Spoiler content goes here.</span>
+<span class="spoiler"></span>
  <details>
  <summary>Click to reveal the solution</summary>

- The algorithm is based off the essential strategy for the game of Nim.
+ My computer player's algorithm is based off the winning strategy for Nim.
+It's simple enough that human's can do it as well.

 ### Steps to implement the strategy
 _These same steps are used by my program_
 1. Sort all the rows into powers of two.
 Examples: